Why Women’s Carpentry?

 Will we learn how to build structures/buildings in this class?

 You’ll learn how to use most of the tools that are used in structural building, and some of the basic techniques, but this is not a structural building class.
-If you’re excited to build buildings, check out our Advanced Women’s Carpentry Class, All Genders Advanced Carpentry Class (in combination with the basics class) or Tiny House Workshop.
+If you’re excited to build buildings, check out our Advanced Women’s Carpentry Class (in combination with the basics class) or Tiny House Workshop.
 The advanced classes can be bundled with the basics class for a discount.

 We have some male instructors because we just haven’t been able to find enough qualified female instructors.
 This is something that we are actively working to change.
 In fact, we have multiple female instructors who have attended our women’s basic, women’s advanced, and/or tiny house workshops, worked in the field for some years, and then have come back to teach.